bschaatsbergen/go-tpm-tls/README.md

 }
 ```

-Nothing here is special to TPMs. `crypto/tls` accepts any `crypto.Signer` as a
+Nothing here is TPM specific. `crypto/tls` takes any `crypto.Signer` as a private
-private key, which is the same door PKCS#11 modules and cloud KMS keys come
+key, the same as a PKCS#11 module or a cloud KMS.
-through.

 ### `func (k *Key) CertificateRequest(template *x509.CertificateRequest) ([]byte, error)`

-Creates a DER encoded CSR for this key, signed by the TPM.
-A CSR is how a
+Creates a DER encoded CSR, signed by the TPM.
+The self signature is what proves
-certificate authority learns which public key to certify, and its self signature
-proves the requester holds the private half.
-Since the TPM produces that
+to the issuer that this machine holds the private half.
-signature, the proof is as strong as the key.

-A `nil` template asks for a certificate with no subject and no SANs, which is
+Pass `nil` for a request with no subject and no SANs, which is what an issuer
-what an issuer that derives those itself expects.
+that derives those itself expects.

 ### `func (k *Key) NonExportable() (bool, error)`

-Reports whether the TPM will refuse to release or duplicate the private key.
-It
+Reports whether the TPM will refuse to release or duplicate the key.
+Read from
-reads the attributes back from the TPM, so the answer is what the TPM enforces
-rather than what the key's creator intended.
+the TPM itself, not from the template the key was created with.

 ### `func (k *Key) Handle() Handle`

 Returns the handle the key is loaded at. `Handle` is an alias for
 [`tpmutil.Handle`](https://pkg.go.dev/github.com/google/go-tpm/tpmutil#Handle),
-so callers need not import go-tpm to name one.
+so you do not need to import go-tpm to name one.

 ### `func (k *Key) Close() error`

-Releases this reference to the key, and closes the device if `Open` opened it.
-Safe to call more than once.
+Releases the key, and closes the device if `Open` opened it.
+Safe to call twice.

-The key itself survives.
-A persistent handle belongs to whoever created it, and
+The key itself stays put.
+Removing a persistent key takes an eviction, which this
-removing one takes an eviction this package does not perform: detaching from a
-key you did not provision should not destroy it for everyone else on the
+package never does: detaching from a key you did not provision should not destroy
-machine.
+it for everything else on the machine.

 ## Finding a key

 ### `func FindHandle(rw io.ReadWriter, pub crypto.PublicKey) (Handle, error)`

 Returns the handle of the persistent key whose public half is `pub`, or
 `ErrNotFound`.
-This is what `OpenForCertificate` uses, exported for when you
+What `OpenForCertificate` uses, exported for when you want the
-want the handle rather than the key.
+handle and not the key.

 ### `func PersistentHandles(rw io.ReadWriter) ([]Handle, error)`

-Lists the persistent handles present in the TPM, for when you want to see what a
+Lists the persistent handles in the TPM.
-machine holds rather than guess.

 ## Notes